Free delivery on orders over €100

 Table of contents

 Almost everyone knows that flossing is good for oral hygiene.
 Yet not everyone flosses.
-And that’s a shame, because flossing is necessary to remove plaque and food particles from hard-to-reach places.
+And that’s a shame, because flossing is necessary to remove plaque and food particles from hard-to-reach places and to prevent tooth erosion.
 Do you floss or are you planning to?
 Then you probably have another question: should I brush first and then floss, or is it the other way around?
 The answer to this question may vary from person to person, but there seems to be an ideal order.

 Most people who floss do so after brushing their teeth.
 So, for this group of people, brushing or flossing first is not a difficult question.
 But is this really the order that dentists recommend?
 Unfortunately, this question is more difficult to answer.
 The question “should you floss or brush first” is answered differently by different dentists.
 However, more and more dentists are recommending that you brush after you have flossed.
 This is because flossing removes food particles and plaque from between your teeth.
 By the way, did you know there is another good reason to floss?
 It is not only hygienic, but also good for a radiant smile.
 The floss removes the yellow spots between your teeth that you can’t reach with a toothbrush.
 These spots are not immediately noticeable at first glance, but once they are gone, they can make all the difference.
 So instead of asking yourself ‘Should I floss before or after brushing?’, get out that floss and get your teeth clean and shiny!